Contributors

 Email: isabela.bezerra@ifpb.edu.br

-Main interests and research topics: Political History; Management of the Portuguese Overseas Empire; Governors and captain-majors of the Portuguese Overseas Empire; History of Colonial Brazil; Portugal in the Modern Age.
+Main interests and research topics: Political History; the administration of the Portuguese overseas empire; governors and captains-major of the Portuguese overseas domains; History of colonial Brasil; Early Modern History of Portugal.

 CV: http://lattes.cnpq.br/3645709522976746